-I’ve worked at franchise schools, where not following every little detail in the book will cause students, their parents, and the coordinators to flip, as well as large EFL institutions with a more branch-type structure, where moving past the book activities is actually expected from the teacher.
+I’ve worked at franchise schools, where not following every little detail in the book will cause students, their parents, and the coordinators to go nuts, as well as large EFL institutions with a more branch-type structure, where moving past the book activities is actually expected from the teacher.
 The latter normally work with accredited publishers in the ELT world such as Oxford, Cambridge, Nat Geo Learning, Pearson, MacMillan, Richmond, Helbling and others.
 The franchises work with their own custom-made materials.
 And you know what?
-You can bet your money on the fact these materials are nowhere near as resourceful as those of the big publishers I mentioned.
-I really know what I’m talking about as I used to be in charge of ordering nearly 2,000 thousand books as the head of the library at CCBEU-GO.
+These materials are probably not as resourceful as those of the big publishers I mentioned because they don’t have the same budget.
+I’m talking from experience as I used to be in charge of ordering nearly 2,000 thousand books as the head of the library at a big language center.
 Franchise schools’ materials are often more expensive and do not have the variety of activities you can find in large publishers’ books.
+Nevertheless, there are exceptions 🙂

-Having made my point about which books are better, I proceed to this thought-provoking survey I’d like you to answer in your mind:
+Having made my point about books, I proceed to this thought-provoking checklist I’d like you to answer in your mind:

 - How much of your knowledge comes from written materials nowadays?
 How do you get informed in today’s world?

-- If you follow the book in its entirety, how much time do you have left to explore other materials?
+- If you follow the book without leaving any activity unanswered, how much time do you have left to explore other materials?

-- Do you think when authors develop their books they actually want us, teachers, to do everything as it’s given to us?
+- Do you think when authors develop their books they actually want us, teachers, to do everything in them?

 - Is it really absurd to change the sequence of activities in a book in order to get your students to learn better?

 Now I must explain why I believe books are still vital but they’re being misused by many teachers.
-It all started in December last year when UniEvangélica hired me to plan their immersion course in January.
+It all started in December 2016 when UniEvangélica hired me to plan their immersion course in January.
 They adopted a wonderful book by Oxford called American English File.
-The main request of the director was that I made the course less “book-bound” and offered a variety of activities that used authentic materials or had more authenticity in the activities themselves (I learned about the different types of authenticity from my friend’s brilliant talk at the last Braz-Tesol event I attended.
-Thanks, Antônio Moraes!).
+The main request of the director was that I made the course less “book-bound” and offered a variety of activities that used authentic materials or had more authenticity in the activities themselves.
 The result of my planning you can find here.
-The feedback of the course?
+What was the feedback of the course?
 Success!
 Both the director and the students loved it.

 My tips are the following:

 1) Teach the ILOs (Intended Leaning Outcomes) rather than the books.
-If you are teaching Past Simple and you want to use a song rather than Ex 1A SB pg.
+If you are teaching Past Simple and you want to use a song or a video rather than Ex 1A SB pg.
 7, just do it.

 2) “Save” activities in the book for future lessons or as self-study exercises.
 Remember distributed practice?
 It’s a wonderful idea to have “leftover” exercises to begin the next class with and check if your students really understood the lesson.
 After all, learning does not occur at the end of the lesson, but over a period of time.
 Use post-its to mark these activities.
-Also, read my neuroscience tips here and here.
+Read more about it here and here.

 4) Tell your students what you’re doing.
 Many students will feel that they have wasted their money if you’re not “using the book” as they think you should.
 Let them know that the book is one of multiple resources we can use to help them learn a language.
 Also, make sure they become more independent and do some of the activities you skip or modify on their own.
 That’s why planning is essential.